Faculty Development Grants

 - Past Awards & Abstracts

-Per the collective bargaining agreement between KSCEA and USNH, KSC offers $40,000 annually in grant awards to provide support for faculty projects.
+For fiscal year 2017 (7/1/16 to 6/30/17) and per the collective bargaining agreement between KSCEA and USNH, KSC offers $55,000 in grant awards to provide support for faculty projects.
 A joint faculty-administration committee develops guidelines, evaluates proposals, and selects recipients.

 Four members of the bargaining unit (at least one from each academic division) will be elected to represent the faculty, and a Dean will be appointed by the Provost to represent the administration.
 The Office of Sponsored Projects & Research will facilitate the committee process; OSPR staff will not vote on proposals.
 A member of the Faculty Development Pool Committee may not apply for funds from that year’s pool.